ata1de/NewsExplorer/README.md

 ## 📝 Main learnings

--First project with my own design and 100% on my own with react native
+- First project with my own design and 100% on my own with react native
 - Perfecting nativewind
 - Implementation of the carousel library